 Membership details: NAA members have access to exclusive education and training, discounts and industry publications.
 As an IRO member, your member services include webinars, designations and resources specific to your market.
 Topics range from fair housing concerns and hiring to bed bugs and rent increases.

 Events: See the schedule of upcoming NAA meetings, conferences and expositions.
 Apartmentalize, held in the summer each year, includes IRO specific programming.

 What it is: Like its name suggests, NARPM is a professional organization for residential real estate professionals.
 Founded in 1988, NARPM provides a permanent trade organization for the residential property management industry and currently represents more than 5,200 members comprised of real estate agents, brokers, managers and their staff.

-Membership details: NARPM members enjoy a host of membership benefits, like educational opportunities, mentoring and discount programs.
+Membership details: Why should you be a NARPM member?
+NARPM members enjoy a host of membership benefits, like educational opportunities, mentoring and discount programs.
 Members can earn nationally recognized designations for roles ranging from management and maintenance to bookkeeping and support.
 Additionally, local chapters host smaller events at the state level to make it easier to get involved, network and access association resources.